josequinonesii/Responsive_Template/README.md

 ##Features

 - <b>Automatically</b> creates a sidebar style mobile menu
-- <b>Examples included</b> for responsive iframes, photos, and tables.
+- <b>Examples included</b> for responsive slideshows, embedded content, photos, and tables.
 - <b>Hardware Accelerated</b> CSS transitions used instead of jQuery animations to provide silky smooth effects.
 - <b>iOS 6</b> is tricked into using Hardware Acceleration.
 (It is disabled by default for some reason.)
 - <b>Multi-Level Dropdowns</b> supported for both main & mobile navigation.